scop/wrun/README.md

 As a special case, a plain URL with no matcher part is treated as if it was given with the matcher */*.
 URL fragments are treated as hex encoded digests for the download, and checked.
-Digest types are identified by type=hexHash or type-hexHash formatted fragments, falling back to determining based on the digest length,
+Digest types are identified by type=hexHash or type-hexHash formatted fragments, falling back to determining based on the digest length.

 The first non-flag argument or -- terminates wrun arguments.
 Remaining ones are passed to the downloaded one.